Carlotta Maury: Education

 From 1891 to 1894, Maury attended Radcliffe College.
-One of the founding members of Radcliffe College and the first president, Elizabeth Agassiz, played a key role in Maury’s education.
+One of the founding members of Radcliffe College and the first president, Elizabeth Agassiz, played a key role in Maury's education.
 Maury received the Schulyer Fellowship and the Sarah Berliner Research Fellowship while attending Cornell University.
 Maury later attended Jardin des Plantes in Paris from 1899 to 1900 and Columbia University.
 After spending a year at Sorbonne for post-graduate studies, in 1902, Maury completed her PhD in paleontology at Cornell University.
-Griffen Harris was Maury’s mentor throughout her palaeontology education career.
+Gilbert Dennison Harris was Maury's mentor throughout her palaeontology education career.